-So, find a babysitter, get back to the ‘to do’ list later, and plan your chores for tomorrow, because you have a mission, if you choose to accept it?
+So, get back to the ‘to do’ list later, and plan your chores for tomorrow, because you have a mission, if you choose to accept it?

 Grab your camera or your smartphone (but only use the camera) - this time is all about disconnecting from the tech and reconnecting with the moment and your surroundings.

 Go somewhere you love.
-Whether it’s the sea, the forest, your favourite park or in the middle of a city.
+Whether it’s the sea, the forest, your favourite park.
 It’s completely up to you.

 When you get there - just start walking.
-Look around, try to ‘see’ things you wouldn’t normally see because you’d normally be busy rushing from A to B, talking to the person next to you or trying to restrain the dog.
+Look around, try to ‘see’ things you wouldn’t normally see because you’d normally be busy rushing from A to B.

-Take moments to just stop and observe, no matter whether it’s people, waves, trees or cars, takes moments to stop and be mindful of your surroundings, then as you move around with these ‘new eyes’ you can think about those all-important five photos.
+Take moments to just stop and observe, no matter whether it’s waves, trees or cars, take moments to stop and be mindful of your surroundings, then as you move around with these ‘new eyes’ you can think about those all-important five photos.

 Get snapping.
 It’s up to you what you capture, it doesn’t have to be ‘pretty’ or usual, it’s whatever you feel like taking a photo of, and anything that you will enjoy looking back at later.
 And you most certainly don’t need to be a pro photographer to take them.
 Don’t over-think it, if you see something you like or a view you love, snap it.

 Have lunch.
 Yes, this is part of the mission.
 Find a bench, patch of sand, or rock to sit on and enjoy a peaceful lunch with a view - without a deadline.

 I took on my own mission near to home on a sunny Saturday afternoon.
 As a freelance writer in a busy shared-house there’s never ‘official’ time-off as such so we’re busy people, but I made an opportunity to get away for half an hour of ‘me time’ to walk in the sun, listen to the birds and take some lovely sunny photos that will always remind me of that warm summer’s day.